BodonFerenc/NanosecPeriodicTimer/README.md

 q RDBStatCollector.q -rdb 72.7.9.248 -output ../out/statistics.csv
 ```

-You dont need to start processes manually and merge the outputs, bash script `measureKdbLatency.sh` does it for you.
+You don't need to start processes manually and merge the outputs, bash script `measureKdbLatency.sh` does it for you.
 It starts an RDB, RDB statistics fetcher and a publisher for you and even measures RDB CPU usage rate.

 ```
 ./measureKdbLatency.sh --freq 10000 --dur 20 --output ../out/statistics.csv --rdbhost localhost